 While it may seem odd, placebos have been shown to be more effective than not giving any treatment for cough.

 In one study, children were given either agave syrup, a placebo of colored sugar water, or no treatment.
 The children who were given agave syrup and sugar water coughed less often and less severely.
-Since the syrup was no more effective than the placebo, either seemed appropriate options for reducing coughing in children.
+Since the syrup was no more effective than the placebo, either seemed an appropriate option for reducing coughing in children.

 Humidifiers add moisture to the air, which helps loosen your sinuses.
 When children have a cold, their sinuses are affected.
 Using a humidifier might help them cough less too.